 When is it better to use Premium rope (M) instead of Classic?
 When one needs the lowest weight and wind resistance (long ropes holding wire antennas, or supporting large beam elements, or expeditions where low weight is crucial).
-Also when the anchor points on the ground need to be placed close to the tower (less than 50% of the anchor height – depending of type of tower – the higher stress needs to be calculated individually) and finally, for any big towers with big antennas.
+Also when the anchor points on the ground need to be placed close to the tower (less than 50% of the anchor height – depending on the type of tower – the higher stress needs to be calculated individually) and finally, for any big towers with big antennas.

-When I am looking at Dyneema ropes for maritime use, the strength eg. with 10 mm Dyneema is well over 10.000 kg, but your Mastrant M rope with similar diameter has "only" 3850 kg strength, even the core material is the same.
+When I am looking at Dyneema ropes for maritime use, the strength eg. with 10 mm Dyneema is well over 10.000 kg, but your Mastrant M rope with a similar diameter has "only" 3850 kg strength, even the core material is the same.
 Can you explain why?
 Our declared breaking strength of ropes is strength really measured – each production series.
-It must be always 3% or more higher than in our specification.
-There on the market is also another approach – the theoretical BS calculated based on specification of Dyneema fiber and number of fibers (diameter).
+It must be always 3% or higher than in our specification.
+There on the market is also another approach – the theoretical BS calculated based on the specification of Dyneema fiber and number of fibers (diameter).
 This theoretical strength is always much higher.

 What about comparing Mastrant ropes with Phillystran?
-Mastrant-P has about 80% of strength of Phillystran of the same diameter.
+Mastrant-P has about 80% of the strength of Phillystran of the same diameter.
 Mastrant-M has about 30-65% higher strength than Phillystran – but the bigger the diameter the smaller difference.
 Nevertheless, any Mastrant solution of any strength is many times cheaper.